eProsima/Fast-DDS/README.md

 ## Quick Demo

-For those who want to try a quick demonstration of Fast-RTPS libraries, here is a way to launch an example application.
+For those who want to try a quick demonstration of Fast-RTPS libraries on Ubuntu, here is a way to launch an example application.

-For that, it is necessary to download **docker** application.
-In Ubuntu, open a terminal and type the following command
+First, download and install **docker** application.
+Open a terminal and type the following command

 	$ sudo apt-get install docker.io

-Then, you have to download the docker image file from https://eprosima.com/index.php/downloads-all
+Then, download the docker image file from https://eprosima.com/index.php/downloads-all

-Load the image and run it
+Load the image and run it:

 	$ docker load -i ubuntu-fast-rtps.tar
 	$ docker run -it ubuntu-fast-rtps

-You can run as many images as you want and check the communication between them
+You can run as many images as you want and check the communication between them.

 ## Getting Help